liamsmith3194/otter-hockey/README.md

 1. I want to be able to *view previous orders* so that I can **see my purchase history and link to an item I have bought previously.**

-1. I want to be able to *add a default delivery address* so that I can **when I go to checkout, my delivery information is already populated, making the process easier.**
+1. I want to be able to *add a default delivery address* so that I can **when I go to check out, my delivery information is already populated, making the process easier.**

 #### Sorting & Searching